 Solar power systems are rapidly being installed across the six states of New England and noticeably reducing the electricity drawn from the regional power system.
 But how much and when that electricity demand is reduced are critical questions when it comes to operating the grid and performing long-term system planning.

-The effects of cloud cover can be seen in the graph below of grid demand on March 24, a cloudy day, versus March 23, a sunny day.
+The effects of cloud cover can be seen in the graph below of grid demand on March 24, 2017, a cloudy day, versus March 23, 2017, a sunny day.

 The amount of electricity New England uses varies greatly by season—so does PV’s impact.
 The representative load profiles below simulate the impact PV will have during each season as more and more is installed across the region.
 Compare:

-As part of this project, we’re collaborating with distribution utilities to understand and track the amount and location of PV capacity across New England.
+In addition, we collaborate with distribution utilities to understand and track the amount and location of PV capacity across New England.
 The heat maps below show the aggregated installed nameplate PV capacity by town within each state through December 31, 2017.
 Please note that the color scale varies by state in order to more effectively illustrate the distribution of PV capacity within each state.